© 2009 -

 No.766 Squadron had 6 Seaplanes, which were also used at the former Sandbanks Yacht Company site.

-AF Poole was rapidly constructed along the shore at Lake, Hamworthy as a base for
+RAF Poole was rapidly constructed along the shore at Lake, Hamworthy as a base for

 military flying boats.
 This was then commissioned on the 1st August 1942.
 With a